Multi-resolution partial differential equations preserved learning framework for spatiotemporal dynamics: Code availability

 \section{Code availability}

-All the source codes to reproduce the results in this study will be openly available on GitHub at \url{https://github.com/Jianxun-Wang/PPNN} upon publication.
+All the source codes to reproduce the results in this study will be openly available on GitHub at \url{https://github.com/jx-wang-s-group/ppnn} upon publication.

-\textbf{Acknowledgement:} X.Y.L. and J.X.W. would like to acknowledge the funds from National Science Foundation, United States of America under award numbers CMMI-1934300 and OAC-2047127.
-L.L. was supported by the funds from U.S. Department of Energy under award number No. DE-SC0022953.\\
+\textbf{Acknowledgement:} X.Y.L. and J.X.W. would like to acknowledge the funds from Office of Naval Research under award numbers N00014-23-1-2071 and National Science Foundation, under award numbers OAC-2047127.
+H.S. acknowledges the funds from the National Natural Science Foundation of China (No. 62276269) and the Beijing Natural Science Foundation (No. 1232009).
+L.L. was supported by the funds from U.S. Department of Energy under award number No. DE-SC0022953.
+We would like to express our sincere gratitude to the three anonymous reviewers and the editor for their valuable comments and suggestions, which contributed to enhancing the quality of this paper.\\

-\textbf{Author contributions:} X.Y.L., H.S. and J.X.W. contributed to the ideation and design of the research; X.Y.L. and J.X.W. performed the research (implemented the model, conducted numerical experiments, analyzed the data, contributed materials/analysis tools); M.Z. and L.L. contributed to the comparison study with other models; X.Y.L. and J.X.W. wrote the manuscript; H.S. and L.L. contributed to manuscript editing. \\
+\textbf{Author contributions:} X.Y.L., H.S. and J.X.W. contributed to the ideation and design of the research; X.Y.L. and J.X.W. performed the research (implemented the model, conducted numerical experiments, analyzed the data, contributed materials/analysis tools); X.Y.L, M.Z. and L.L. contributed to the comparison study with other models; X.Y.L. and J.X.W. wrote the manuscript; H.S. and L.L. contributed to manuscript editing. \\